cypso05/pythonenvinstaller/README.md

 Creates a Python virtual environment in a venv subfolder using the venv module.
 This isolates the Python installation from the system Python.

-# what the script can not do at the moement:
+# what the script can not do at the moment!!

 # - The script can not Activate the virtual environment or upgrades pip, ( installs the native Python version on the users PC in the newly created Virtual enviroment which is not what we want to achieve)  This makes that global Python version available in the venv.